Let’s start with the name.

 Lisa Day has worked in the charity sector for 16 years, including leading teams for the last 10 years.
 She is focused on audience-led communications and content and has a Masters in health promotion from King’s College London.
 You can reach her on Twitter at @wordsbylisaday.

-Richard Evans is a former journalist who has worked in leadership roles in the charity and public sectors for the last 10 years.
-He is a former member of the Council of the Chartered Institute of Public Relations and has written a biography of Basil Clarke, the founder of the British PR industry.
+Richard Evans has worked in communications leadership roles for the last 12 years, and is Deputy Director of Marketing and Communications at Bloodwise.
+He has written a biography of Basil Clarke, the founder of the British PR industry.
 You can find him on Twitter at @richardjaevans.